 Have you ever had the pleasure of tasting Southern Jezebel Sauce?
-If not this may just well be your lucky day to make and taste something from every Southern girl’s childhood.
+If not, this may well be your lucky day to make and eat something from every Southern girl’s childhood.
 Trust me when I say, our Southern raised mamas love to slap that Southern Jezebel Sauce on almost everything, shrimp, pork, ham, fish, cream cheese, you name it they have slapped a bit of Jezebel over it at dinner.
 It’s just that darn good.

-This simple to make appetizer pictured above is just my families Southern Jezebel Sauce spooned over cream cheese and topped with jalapeno slices to add a little more kick to the appetizer.
-The jalapeno slices are totally optional and not really part of the traditional Jezebel Sauce recipe.
+This simple-to-make appetizer pictured above is just my family’s Southern Jezebel Sauce spooned over cream cheese and topped with jalapeno slices to add a little more kick to the appetizer.
+The jalapeno slices are optional and not part of the traditional Jezebel Sauce recipe.

 Ingredients needed to make Southern Jezebel Sauce